mediacutlet/nomadatchi/README.md

-# Nomadachi
+# Nomadatchi

-A Pwnagotchi plugin that turns roaming into a game. **Nomadachi** tracks the unique places your gotchi discovers and awards XP for exploration.
+A Pwnagotchi plugin that turns roaming into a game. **Nomadatchi** tracks the unique places your gotchi discovers and awards XP for exploration.
 It shows a compact travel title + place count on the UI, e.g.:

 ```
 Trav Homebody (2pl)